ShoCremers/DL_project/docs/README.md

 ## Ambiguities

-- Sequence Length is unspecified
-- The tuning parameters for early stopping unspecified
-- The weight noise unspecified what kind of noise and specifically to which weights.
-- How the dataset was broken into train, test and validation
-- A large number of explanatory variables used, such as Solar PV generation, wind generation, public holidays etc. but their encoding in input unspecified.
-- The final image only contains one week of prediction in the month of December.
-It is expected that results will be worse during the week with christmas break.
+While we aimed to reproduce [1] as best as we can, we encountered several ambiguities.
+The paper did not specify how and what kind of noises were added to the weights for the regularization.
+Besides mentioning that they used early stopping, they also did not mention how it was executed.
+They also do not clearly state how the data were divided into training, validation, and testing sets.
+They used the whole "month of winter 2017" for evaluation but decided only to show a plot of prediction of seven days.
+This can be an issue since we can expect that results will be worse during the week with Christmas break.
+Finally, a large number of explanatory variables were used in their experiment, such as Solar PV generation, wind generation, public holidays, etc., but their encoding in input was unspecified.

 ## Final Words
 Following the approach of [1], the probabilistic forecast of electricity prices was reproduced on a different dataset with a limited number of explanatory variables.
 Our resultant output curves are similar to [1], even with these constraints, while using a much simpler model.